I Spent 7 Years Keeping My Mother Alive. When She Died, I Didn't Know How to Keep Myself Going.

 I Could Fix Their Downward Dog But Not Their Chronic Pain.
 That Wasn't Enough Anymore.

 Megan spent 12 years as a yoga instructor.
-She loved the work but hated the ceiling — no clinical credibility, no way to go deeper.
+She loved the work but hated the ceiling — limited credibility, no way to go deeper.

 I Filled 300 Prescriptions a Day and Never Once Asked Why.